dwkim78/upsilon/README.md

 Since the UPSILoN package contains a Random Forest classifier (~40 MB), downloading the package might take some time.

+If you do not want to install/upgrade the dependencies, execute the above commend with the ```--no-deps``` option.
+UPSILoN possibly works with older version of Python, Numpy, and Scipy but you must have the latest version of scikit-learn (i.e. 0.16.1+).
+In the case you encounter errors during the installation of the dependencies, try to install them individually.
+Your machine may not have other necessary libraries that are required by the dependencies.

-Alternatively, you can download the UPSILoN package from this Git repository as:
+Alternatively, you can download the UPSILoN package from the Git repository as:

 ```python
 git clone https://github.com/dwkim78/upsilon